airKlizz/WSDM/README.md

 ## Train, test and submission

 These scripts allow to train the model, test to obtain accuracy and create a submission csv file for the Kaggle competition.

+## Results

+results.txt stores the test results for WSDM dataset and results2.txt for Stanford dataset.